Brian Laundrie’s mother explains ‘burn after reading’ letter sought in Gabby Petito lawsuit

 VENICE, Fla.
 (WFLA) — Roberta Laundrie is speaking out for the first time about a letter she wrote to her son, Brian Laundrie, that she claims has nothing to do with Gabby Petito, but rather is a “quirky” letter she wrote to help repair their relationship.

-In support of the motion against the letter becoming public, Roberta Laundrie wrote a letter to the court claiming the letter was written months before Gabby and Brian left on their cross-country road trip in the summer of 2021.
+In support of the motion against the letter becoming public, Laundrie wrote a letter to the court claiming the “burn after reading” letter was written months before Gabby Petito and Brian Laundrie left on their cross-country road trip in the summer of 2021.

-“Although I do not know the exact date I wrote the letter, I do know that I wrote it and gave it to Brian before Brian and Gabby left Florida for New York which was on June 2, 2021,” said Roberta.
+“Although I do not know the exact date I wrote the letter, I do know that I wrote it and gave it to Brian before Brian and Gabby left Florida for New York which was on June 2, 2021,” said Roberta Laundrie.

-Roberta says she and Brian shared a love for books such as “The Runaway Bunny” and “Little Bear.”
-She claims one such book, “Burn After Writing,” was often the subject a joke between her and Brian and is the reason she wrote “Burn After Reading” on the envelope that contained the letter to her son.
+She says she and her son shared a love for books such as “The Runaway Bunny” and “Little Bear.”
+She claims one such book, “Burn After Writing,” was often the subject of a joke between her, her son and Gabby Petito and is the reason she wrote “burn after reading” on the envelope that contained the letter to her son.

-“In short, I was trying to connect with Brian and repair our relationship as he was planning to leave home – and I had hoped this letter would remind him how much I loved him,” said Roberta.
+“In short, I was trying to connect with Brian and repair our relationship as he was planning to leave home, and I had hoped this letter would remind him how much I loved him,” she said.

-Steven Bertolino, the longtime family attorney for the Laundries who is seeking to be removed as a co-defendant in the lawsuit, has previously said the “burn after reading” letter Roberta wrote to Brian was “personal” between a mother and her son.
+Steven Bertolino, the longtime family attorney for the Laundries who is seeking to be removed as a co-defendant in the lawsuit, has previously said the “burn after reading” letter Laundrie wrote to her son was “personal” between a mother and her son.

-Roberta, in her letter to the court, says the note to Brian was an attempt to repair their “strained” relationship.
+Laundrie, in her letter to the court, said the note to her son was an attempt to repair their “strained” relationship.

-Roberta says the claim made by Pat Reilly, the attorney for Petito’s parents, that the letter was received by Brian and found in his backpack by the FBI near his remains at the Carlton Reserve is false.
-Roberta says the FBI gathered the letter as evidence before Brian’s remains were found and investigators had questioned her and her husband, Chris Laundrie, about it before October 20, 2021.
+Laundrie said the claim made by Pat Reilly, the attorney for Petito’s parents, that the letter was received by her son and found in his backpack by the FBI near his remains at the Carlton Reserve is false.
+Laundrie said the FBI gathered the letter as evidence before her son’s remains were found and investigators had questioned her and her husband, Chris Laundrie, about it before October 20, 2021.

 In December 2022, Reilly filed court documents seeking the letter in the discovery process ahead of trial.
 Reilly said the letter, which had “burn after reading” written on the envelope, included an offer to “bring a shovel to help bury the body.”

-Both sides have confirmed Roberta’s letter doesn’t have a date on it, and the Laundries have maintained it has nothing to do with Gabby Petito.
+Both sides have confirmed Roberta Laundrie’s letter doesn’t have a date on it, and the Laundries have maintained it has nothing to do with Gabby Petito.

-“The FBI gave it to me and I still have it,” Bertolino said of the letter in a message to WFLA.com in December.
+“The FBI gave it to me and I still have it,” Bertolino said of the letter in a message to WFLA in December.
 “Don’t get caught up in the hype.
 Context is everything.”

 Reilly has filed for the letter to be part of the discovery process in the lawsuit Petito’s parents have filed against the Laundries and Bertolino.
 A court hearing specifically on whether the letter will be admissible as evidence has not yet been scheduled.